 Automate Deals for Prospects

-Inbound keyword marketing campaigns can help you do both of these things.
+Inbound keyword fitness center marketing campaigns can help you do both of these things.

 The advertisement will read something along the lines of: “Limited Time Offer: Text GETFIT & your email address to 99999 for a complimentary 10-day pass & kick start your summer bikini body!”